OSGeo/OSGeoLive-doc/en/quickstart/mapserver_quickstart.rst

  shp2img -m mapserver_quickstart.map -o mymap.png

-If this command runs succesfully, you are able to see your rendered map at file:///home/user/mymap.png .
+If this command runs successfully, you are able to see your rendered map at file:///home/user/mymap.png .

 Render an map image with MapServer using a WMS **GetMap** request
 ================================================================================